 There were a number of differences between the two groups in terms of some of the demographic variables which were studied.
-As would be expected, female officers were smaller than males.
-The average height and weight of the females was 5'7" and 141 pounds, while the males averaged 5'11" and 173 pounds.
-Fifty-three percent of the males were married, compared with 23 percent of the females.
+As would be expected, female officers were shorter and lighter than males.
+The average height and weight of the females was 5'6" and 133 pounds, while the males averaged 5'11" and 180 pounds.
+Sixty eight percent of the males were married, compared with 26 percent of the females.
 The average ages were almost the same.
-Males and females came from similar class backgrounds and had similar educational qualifications.
+Female officers came from a slightly higher social class level and were more likely to have attended or completed university.
+The women had worked at a greater number of previcus jobs before applying for the police department.